 I was making a velvet jacket for a school friend.
 Being velvet, there was a lot of tacking and hand sewing required, so I was able to continue in the light of the oil lamps.
 Kate was reading Pitcairn’s Island by the light of coconut shells on the fire.

 Wednesday dawned, and still no power, no school.
 The forecast for the coming night was more sleet and snow, just like Sunday.
 The newspapers called it the worst storm in 20 years, but for us younger ones it was still good fun.
-We walked a mile up the road to the farm up the hill, and spend the afternoon whizzing down the long, straight hill on our sleds.
+We walked a mile up the road to Rose’s farm on the hill, and spend the afternoon whizzing down the long, straight slope on our sleds.

 I woke up Thursday morning in the lounge again, still enjoying the change from normality.
 Forecasts told us it would get a bit warmer today, possibly nearly up to freezing.
 But I didn’t worry about sensible things like no electricity, or whether a tree will crash on the house.
 Just little things, like not getting a letter from my boyfriend in England for 10 whole days!